KingOfTheAce2/Dutch-Disciplinary-Law-Tuchtrecht/README.md

 The crawler performs the following steps:

 1. Saves the XML to this repository.
-2. Pushes the file to Hugging Face datasets.
+2. The GitHub Actions workflow copies the generated JSONL shards to a Hugging Face dataset.

 ## Setup